adopted-ember-addons/ember-data-factory-guy/README.md

 import MainScenario from 'my-app/tests/scenarios/main';
 MainScenario.run();
 ```
+- If you didn't specify `useScenarios` config or have no idea what the main scenario is, you don't need to do anything.

 `ENV.factoryGuy = {...};` config/environment object no longer does anything, you can remove it if you specified it.
 This includes both `enabled` and `useScenarios` options.